 - Circus Circus Carnival Midway– FREE Midway performances are postponed until further notice.
 Located inside the Circus Circus, the world’s largest permanent circus, the Carnival Midway brings world class circus acts to the stage for all.
 The Midway features loads of games and prizes, as well as an arcade, but the circus acts are FREE.
 They feature jugglers, clowns, hand balancers, as well as trapeze artists.
-Performances start at 11am daily, and the Midway hours are Sunday thru Friday 10:00 AM to 12:30 AM, and Saturday 10:00 AM to 1:30 AM.
+Performances start at 11:30 am daily, and the Midway hours are Sunday thru Thursday 11:00 AM to 9:00 PM, and Friday and Saturday 11:00 AM to 11:00 PM.

 - Las Vegas Natural History Museum– From Nevada to Africa, from prehistoric times to the present, the Las Vegas Natural History Museum will take kids and adults on an adventure around the world.
 It features many exhibits, including Rainforest Adventure, Treasures of Egypt, and the Marine Life Gallery.
 The museum is open daily from 9 AM-4 PM.
 Admission is $12 – Adults, $10 – Senior Citizens, Military, Students (Ages 12 and older), $6 – Children (Ages 3 to 11), Free – Children (Ages 2 and younger) and Las Vegas Natural History Museum members.
 If you are a Bank of America member, each cardholder will receive free admission on the first full weekend of each month, so plan ahead.
 (900 Las Vegas Blvd, Las Vegas, NV 89101)

-- Tree House & Play Zone at Container Park– More FREE and cheap fun for kids just a few blocks from the Fremont Street Experience, open air shopping park has something for everyone.
+- Tree House & Play Zone at Container Park– (Temporarily Closed) More FREE and cheap fun for kids just a few blocks from the Fremont Street Experience, open air shopping park has something for everyone.
 Kids will love the 33 ft slide coming out of this 40’ high shipping container tree house, with lots of room to run.
 Shop, grab a bite to eat and let the kiddos play.
 Retail and dining open at 11, and the container park is 21+ after 9pm.